herbou/Unity_GenericBinarySerializer/README.md

 all variables that's not part of the Unity engine is allowed :
 - int, float, bool, string, char, ....

-Concerning UnityEngine types you can use only these 5:
+Concerning UnityEngine types you can only use :
 - Vector2, Vector3, Vector4, Color, and Quaternion

 You can also save :